neverinfamous/sqlite-mcp-server/README.md

 - **Intelligent MCP Resources**: Dynamic database meta-awareness with real-time schema, capabilities, statistics, search indexes, and performance insights
 - **Guided MCP Prompts**: Intelligent workflow automation with semantic query translation, table summarization, database optimization, and hybrid search recipes
 - **Advanced SQLite Engine**: Upgraded to SQLite 3.50.4 with significant performance enhancements

+⚠️ Tool Count Consideration
+The SQLite MCP Server exposes 67 tools by default.
+MCP clients such as Cursor typically start warning users around 80 tools total, and stability issues can appear above ~100–120 tools depending on your setup.
+To keep your workspace responsive, you can disable any tools you don’t need directly in your MCP client settings.
+This makes it easy to slim down the server for your specific use case (e.g., only enabling query, JSON, or vector tools).

 ## Attribution